 [2] Vose D. Risk Analysis: a Quantitative Guide, 3rd ed.
 Wiley, Chichester, 2008.

 References for conference papers and reports should be in line with these examples, but detailed requirements are not given as we are flexible with respect to how the references are formulated, as long as structure and consistency are obtained.

-If the Harvard referencing style is used, the examples become:

-Vose, D. (2008) Risk Analysis: a Quantitative Guide.
-3rd ed.
-Chichester: Wiley.

-Winkler, R L. (1996) Uncertainty in probabilistic risk assessment.
-Reliability Engineering and System Safety, 85, 127-132.